dataluscorp/browser/mobile/android/docs/geckoview/contributor/mc-quick-start.rst

 .. contents:: :local:

-Firefox Developer Git Quick Start Guide
+Datalus Developer Git Quick Start Guide
 =======================================

 Getting setup to as a first time Mozilla contributor is hard.
 There are